Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 This means you should have the following roles:

-- someone with product management skills (this could be a service manager but doesn’t have to be in this phase)
+- someone with product management skills (this could be a service owner but doesn’t have to be in this phase)

 - a user researcher